 Reducing the larger context to only an “obscene quid pro quo” between “the Zionists” and the anti-Semites, is not only a slander to intellectual rigor, it is a regurgitation of the traditional anti-Semitism in which the victims of an unjust systemic bigotry, who are coerced into excruciating moral compromises precisely because they are victims, are portrayed as parasites.
 That this narrative is spewed by people whose entire reputation is predicated on a robust analysis of how wider trends are reflected in the small tragedies of the culture, and how the small tragedies of the culture reflect the systemic faults of the totalizing fabric, speaks to both a private animus, and an obscene quid pro quo with the object otherwise condemned as the observer’s sworn enemy.

 Ironically we take note of how in its construction, this left wing argument, is identical to the conservative and reactionary right wing argument that the reason for violence in ghettos, is the “obscene quid pro quo” between Black gangs and the apathy (or lack of “discipline”) of the wider (“Black”) community.
+Missing of course in that racist narrative is the question of why ghettos exist at all.

 The choice of words is no idle grammatical or rhetorical issue, nor is it an intellectual issue rectified by the use of a kind of philosophical mulligan.
 The language used collapses and transforms “Zionism” and “Foxman” and “Jews” into cartoons both bolted to a set of arbitrary facts, while at the same time being elastic enough to allow for any number of stereotypical verbal assaults.
-As a result “Foxman” who is ten different types of politically porcine gangster (well remembered for issuing a cultural fatwa on the Soup Nazi episode of Seinfeld, as if he were the chief rabbi and in charge of what’s funny which is itself, funny) is reduced to a standard stereotype of the feckless “Jew” – “Jew” as manipulator, “Jew” as clever in a sinister manner, “Jew” as without scruples, except in the sense of being determined to gain an advantage even if it means making a deal with the devil – in this case the intrinsically anti-Semitic Christian fundamentalists, who in turn are used by leftists to tar “Zionists” with the broad brush that (correctly) highlights Christian fundamentalist support for the knuckle dragging, mouth breathing rhetorical and political carpet bombing of the Trumpists, or fascist wing of the Republicans but incorrectly amputates the politics of the connection from its context.
+As a result “Foxman” who is ten different types of politically porcine gangster (well remembered for issuing a cultural fatwa on the Soup Nazi episode of Seinfeld, as if he were the chief rabbi and in charge of what’s funny which is itself, ironically funny) is reduced to a standard stereotype of the feckless “Jew” – “Jew” as manipulator, “Jew” as clever in a sinister manner, “Jew” as without scruples, except in the sense of being determined to gain an advantage even if it means making a deal with the devil – in this case the intrinsically anti-Semitic Christian fundamentalists, who in turn are used by leftists to tar “Zionists” with the broad brush that (correctly) highlights Christian fundamentalist support for the knuckle dragging, mouth breathing rhetorical and political carpet bombing of the Trumpists, or fascist wing of the Republicans but incorrectly amputates the politics of the connection from its context.

 That this is a not so slim echo of the impossible politics of the 1930s, and what Victor Serge defined as the ‘midnight of the century’ is both ironic and depressing, precisely because it paints the contemporary left as being psychologically identical to the old Bourbon monarchs of Europe about whom it was said, they had learned nothing and forgotten nothing.